jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 since you will need to do it for each PR you review.
 For this, the Bitcoin Core [productivity notes](https://github.com/bitcoin/bitcoin/blob/master/doc/productivity.md) are indispensable.

+Become adept at searching the repository with `git grep`.
+You'll use it constantly.

 Read and know the Bitcoin Core [developer notes](https://github.com/bitcoin/bitcoin/blob/master/doc/developer-notes.md).